 Bacon Tomato Soup with Grilled Cheese

-- 2 tbsp bacon fat or you can use olive oil
+- 2 tablespoon bacon fat or you can use olive oil

 - 2 carrots diced